-DISCLOSURE AND TRANSPARENCY RULES UK CORPORATE GOVERNANCE CODE D.T.R 7.1.1 R Sets out minimum requirements on composition of the audit committee or equivalent body.
+Disclosure and transparency rules UK Corporate Governance Code D.T.R 7.1.1 R Sets out minimum requirements on composition of the audit committee or equivalent body.
 Provision C.3.1 Sets out recommended composition of the audit committee.
 D.T.R 7.1.3 R Sets out minimum functions of the audit committee or equivalent body.
 Provision C.3.2 Sets out the recommended minimum terms of reference for the audit committee.
 D.T.R 7.1.5 R The composition and function of the audit committee or equivalent body must be disclosed in the annual report DTR 7.1.7 R states that compliance with Code provisions A.1.2, C.3.1, C.3.2 and C.3.3 will result in compliance with DTR 7.1.1 R to DTR 7.1.5 R. Provision A.1.2 The annual report should identify members of the board committees.
-Provision C.3.3 The annual report should describe the work of the audit committee.
-Further recommendations on the content of the audit committee report are set out in the FRC Guidance on Audit Committees.
+Provision C.3.8 The annual report should describe the work of the audit committee.

 D.T.R 7.2.5 R The corporate governance statement must include a description of the main features of the company's internal control and risk management systems in relation to the financial reporting process.
 While this requirement differs from the requirement in the UK Corporate Governance Code, it is envisaged that both could be met by a single internal control statement.
 Provision C.2.1 The Board must report that a review of the effectiveness of the risk management and internal control systems has been carried out.
-Further recommendations on the content of the internal control statement are set out in the Turnbull Guidance.

 DTR 7.2.7 R The corporate governance statement must include a description of the composition and operation of the administrative, management and supervisory bodies and their committees.
 DTR 7.2.8 R states that compliance with Code provisions A.1.1, A.1.2, A.4.6, B.2.1 and C.3.3 will result in compliance with DTR 7.2.7 R. This requirement overlaps with a number of different provisions of the Code: A.1.1: the annual report should include a statement of how the board operates.
 A.1.2: the annual report should identify members of the board and board committees.
 B.2.4: the annual report should describe the work of the nomination committee.
-C.3.3: the annual report should describe the work of the audit committee.
+C.3.8: the annual report should describe the work of the audit committee.
 D.2.1: a description of the work of the remuneration committee should be made available.
-[Note: in order to comply with DTR 7.2.7 R this information will need to be included in the corporate governance statement]. --- --
+[Note: in order to comply with DTR 7.2.7 R this information will need to be included in the corporate governance statement].